gem/oq-engine/doc/adv-manual/common-mistakes.rst

    calculation with `maximum_distance=200` km.

 region_grid_spacing:
-  The hazard sites can be specifying by giving a region and a grid step.
+  The hazard sites can be specified by giving a region and a grid step.
   Clearly the size of the computation is quadratic with the inverse grid
   step: a calculation with `region_grid_spacing=1` will be up to 100 times slower than a computation with `region_grid_spacing=10`.